Crystal Palace (Montreal)

 The Crystal Palace was an exhibition hall built for the Montreal Industrial Exhibition of 1860, originally located at the foot of Victoria Street (one block west of University) between Sainte-Catherine and Cathcart Streets, then relocated to Fletcher's Field.
+The building was near Rue Jeanne-Mance and Boulevard St. Joseph West.
 It was used for temporary exhibitions, and in winter, housed an ice skating rink.

+The second Crystal Palace, Fletcher's Field, 1880.

 Construction

 The building was designed by Montreal architect John William Hopkins.
-It had an iron framework, a tinned barrel-vaulted nave and two galleries, each twenty feet wide, extending all the way around the interior.
+It had an iron framework, a tinned barrel-vaulted nave and two galleries, each 20 feet wide, extending all the way around the interior.
 Its design was inspired by The Crystal Palace in London.
 Its main facades were of iron and glass.
 Its side walls were of white brick with rose-coloured contrast, with the iron and wood elements painted to match the brick.
 Its bays were subdivided by three arches, with only the centre arch glazed.
 Constructed in 20-foot modules, the Crystal Palace was intended to be 180 x 200 feet, but was constructed with shorter transepts, reducing its dimensions to 180 x 120 feet.